 There are many factors that contributed to the excess inventory in both CRE and ADC loan portfolios held by PR banks at the start of the recession.
-Among them, excess funds fighting over few projects during the years previous to the beginning of the recession, a real estate bubble in both the residential and commercial marketsand entrance of inexperienced residential builders speculating in a market that seemed to have no end in its appetite for new units, without serious consideration of pricing.
+Among them, excess funds estate bubble in both the residential and commercial markets and entrance of inexperienced residential builders speculating in a market that seemed to have no end in its appetite for new units, without serious consideration of pricing.
 As has been the case with many other regions in the US, high concentrations of CRE lending by PR depository institutions, coupled with weak underwriting standards, especially during depressed cycles in the CRE markets have resulted in large credit losses for banking institutions, given the rapid changes that these loans can experience (Comptroller of the Currency, 2006).